stupidpupil/wimd_msoa/README.md

 Some data from other sources, for example rates of COVID-19 cases, is only made available for slightly larger areas called Middle Super Output Areas (MSOAs).
 This makes it difficult to investigate how this data compares with WIMD.

-## Aggregating WIMD to MSOAs
+# Aggregating WIMD to MSOAs

-This script takes the scores behind the WIMD 2019 LSOA ranks, weights them by mid-2018 population estiamtes, and uses these population-weighted scores to generate ranks for the 410 MSOAs in Wales.
+This script combines two different metrics to try to produce WIMD-like ranks for MSOAs:

+  1. Proportion of each MSOA's population resident in the most and least deprived LSOAs.
+  2. Each MSOA's population-weighted average of its LSOAs' WIMD scores.

+## Proportion of each MSOA's population resident in the most and least deprived LSOAs

+The first of these starts by looking at the proportion of each MSOA's population in the *50%* most deprived LSOAs, then the *30%* most deprived LSOAs and various other cut-offs, weighted to emphasise some more than others but ensure a decent degree of agreement with all.

+## Each MSOA's population-weighted average of its LSOAs' WIMD scores.

-The [WIMD guidance](https://gov.wales/sites/default/files/statistics-and-research/2020-06/welsh-index-multiple-deprivation-2019-guidance.pdf#page=12) explictly tells you **not** to do this:
+The [WIMD guidance](https://gov.wales/sites/default/files/statistics-and-research/2020-06/welsh-index-multiple-deprivation-2019-guidance.pdf#page=12) explictly tells you **not** to do the second of these:

 > It is not valid to aggregate the ranks or scores to larger geographies by taking an average of the values for the small areas.

+This population-weighted average is only used as a last resort to try to disambiguate the ranks of the very least and most deprived MSOAs.

-# Using WIMD
+# Using these Pseudo-WIMD ranks

-Always use WIMD ranks (or quintiles or deciles etc.) when investigating how another measure relates to deprivation.
-(Do *not* use raw WIMD scores).
+Consider using quintiles or deciles.

 If you're looking at an area smaller than all of Wales, e.g. Merthyr Tydfil, then consider reranking *within* that area.